adonyasa03-byte/expense-tracker-serverless/README.md

 # Serverless Personal Expense Tracker

-A serverless web application for tracking personal spending, built on AWS using Amazon S3, API Gateway, AWS Lambda, and DynamoDB.
-The app supports adding expenses, viewing transaction history, and calculating monthly spending totals through a simple browser-based interface.
+A serverless web application for tracking personal expenses on AWS.
+The app allows users to add expenses, view transaction history, calculate monthly totals, and delete saved expenses through a browser-based interface backed by managed AWS services.

 ## Project Summary

-Built a serverless personal expense tracker using Amazon S3 for static hosting, API Gateway for HTTP endpoints, AWS Lambda for backend processing, and DynamoDB for expense storage and monthly total calculations.
+Built a serverless personal expense tracker using Amazon S3 for static frontend hosting, API Gateway for HTTP endpoints, AWS Lambda for backend logic, and DynamoDB for storing and managing expense data.

 ## Overview

-This project was designed to demonstrate a practical serverless architecture using AWS managed services.
-The goal was to build a small but complete application that shows how a frontend, API layer, compute layer, and database can work together without relying on a traditional always-on backend server.
+This project was built to demonstrate a practical AWS serverless architecture through a simple but complete full-stack application.
+The goal was to connect a static frontend, API layer, serverless compute, and managed database into a working system that handles real user actions end to end.

-By using managed AWS services, the application stays lightweight while still reflecting common cloud design patterns used in production environments.
+The application is designed around common cloud patterns used in modern web development, with AWS handling the infrastructure instead of relying on a traditional always-on backend server.

 ## Features

 - Add a new expense
 - View all recorded expenses
-- Calculate spending totals by month
+- Calculate monthly spending totals
+- Delete an existing expense
-- Host a static frontend in AWS
+- Host the frontend as a static site in Amazon S3
-- Process backend requests through a serverless API architecture
+- Deploy backend logic through AWS Lambda

 ## Architecture

-The application is built with the following AWS services:
+This application uses the following AWS services:

-- **Amazon S3** for hosting the static frontend
+- **Amazon S3** for static website hosting
-- **Amazon API Gateway** for exposing backend HTTP endpoints
+- **Amazon API Gateway** for exposing backend endpoints
 - **AWS Lambda** for request handling and business logic
-- **Amazon DynamoDB** for storing expense records
+- **Amazon DynamoDB** for expense storage

 ## Application Flow

-1. The frontend is served from Amazon S3.
+1. The frontend is loaded from Amazon S3.
-2. User actions in the browser trigger HTTP requests to API Gateway.
+2. User actions in the browser send requests to API Gateway.
 3. API Gateway routes those requests to a Lambda function.
 4. Lambda processes the request and interacts with DynamoDB.
-5. The response is returned to the frontend and displayed in the UI.
+5. The response is returned to the frontend and displayed to the user.

-This architecture follows a widely used serverless pattern that reduces infrastructure management while remaining scalable and cost-conscious.
+This architecture follows a standard serverless pattern that reduces infrastructure management while still supporting a complete web application workflow.

-## Design Rationale

-This project uses a serverless approach to keep the architecture simple and focused.
-Each service has a clear responsibility:

-- **S3** delivers the frontend as static web content
-- **API Gateway** provides a clean interface between the browser and backend
-- **Lambda** runs application logic only when requests are made
-- **DynamoDB** stores structured expense data in a managed NoSQL database

-This design made it possible to build and deploy a complete cloud application while gaining hands-on experience with service integration, request flow, and AWS resource configuration.

-## Backend Functionality
+## API Functionality

-The backend is organized around three core operations:
+The backend currently supports four main operations:

-- `POST /expenses` to add a new expense
+- `POST /expenses` to create a new expense
-- `GET /expenses` to retrieve all expenses
+- `GET /expenses` to return all saved expenses
-- `GET /expenses/monthly-total` to calculate monthly totals
+- `GET /expenses/monthly-total` to calculate spending totals for a selected month
+- `DELETE /expenses` to remove an existing expense

-Each expense record can include:
+Each expense record includes data such as:

 - expense date
 - category
 - amount
 - note
+- generated expense ID
+- generated expense key for lookup and deletion

+## Technical Notes

-The monthly total endpoint retrieves expenses for a selected month and calculates the aggregate amount before returning the result to the frontend.
+The application uses a DynamoDB table keyed to support both listing expenses and deleting specific records.
+The monthly total feature works by querying expenses for a given month and summing the matching amounts.
+The delete feature works by sending the selected expense key from the frontend to the backend, which then removes the matching item from DynamoDB.

-## Key Takeaways
+The frontend is connected to the backend through API Gateway, and the project is set up so GitHub-based updates can deploy changes to the frontend and backend automatically.

+## What I Learned

 This project strengthened my understanding of:

 - serverless application design on AWS
 - API-driven communication between frontend and backend systems
 - request handling with AWS Lambda
-- data storage and retrieval patterns in DynamoDB
+- querying and deleting data in DynamoDB
+- configuring API routes and CORS in API Gateway
-- IAM-based permissions between AWS services
+- IAM permissions between AWS services
-- CORS configuration for browser-to-API communication
+- managing deployment workflows for cloud-hosted applications
-- how managed cloud services reduce operational overhead

-It also provided a strong practical example of how AWS services can be combined into a functional full-stack application.
+It also gave me hands-on experience debugging service integration issues across the frontend, API, Lambda, and database layers.

 ## Future Improvements

-Planned enhancements for future iterations include:
+Planned enhancements include:

 - editing existing expenses
-- deleting expenses
-- filtering transactions by category
+- filtering expenses by category
-- adding attributes such as merchant, payment method, tags, or recurring status
+- adding merchant, payment method, tags, or recurring expense fields
-- visualizing spending with charts and summaries
+- adding charts for monthly spending trends
 - introducing user authentication with Amazon Cognito
-- deploying infrastructure with AWS SAM or Terraform
+- moving to infrastructure-as-code with AWS SAM or Terraform
-- serving the frontend through CloudFront for improved delivery and caching
+- serving the frontend through CloudFront for improved caching and delivery

 ## Repository Purpose

-This repository showcases a serverless AWS project built to demonstrate cloud architecture fundamentals, managed service integration, and end-to-end application design in a practical portfolio setting.
+This repository showcases a serverless AWS project built to demonstrate cloud architecture, service integration, API design, and practical full-stack development in a portfolio-ready format.